FROZEN

 12 thin orange slices, for garnish

-boil, stirring to dissolve the sugar.
-Remove the saucepan from the
+stirring to dissolve the sugar.
+Remove the saucepan from the heat.
+Add

-heat.
-Add the basil springs and lemon and orange zests.
-Let the
+the basil springs and lemon and orange zests.
+Let the syrup stand,

-syrup stand, stirring often, until cooled to room temperature, about
+stirring often, until cooled to room temperature, about 20 minutes.

-and orange juice.
-Pour the sangria into ice-filled glasses, top with
+orange juice.
+Pour the sangria into ice-filled glasses, top with club

 Now that’s what we’re talking about!